 It was them playing the interview.

-Uh this is from August of 2019.
+This is from August of 2019.

-And now, what's what's so startling about it is when you think of the president's description of the call, and the call was friendly and warm and cordial, and they never talked about money or aid or anything, or but he didn't mention, well, I'm worried about corruption.
+And now, what's so startling about it is when you think of the president's description of the call, and the call was friendly and warm and cordial, and they never talked about money or aid or anything, but he didn't mention, well, I'm worried about corruption.

 President did say that with President Zelensky.